Ignia/Style-Guide/Media Files/README.md

 ## Production Standards
 - By convention, icons should be sized by multiples of 16x16 (e.g., 16x16, 32x32, 64x64, etc.)
+- When including images in HTML, always specify the `alt` attribute; for layout "glyphs" this may be set to `*`
 - Prefer removing metadata from images to reduce file size and, in some cases, preserve privacy
 - Avoid placing text in images; this is difficult to maintain and localize, decentralizes styling, reduces accessibility, and increases page load
   - Prefer positioning text on top of images using CSS positioning or SVG compositions